Retro-Devils/Devils-Box/README.md

 - Functions

-    ~ Grabs packs of 'things and stuff'  from web to Pi.
+    ~ Grabs packs of 'things & stuff'  from web to Pi.

     ~ Grabs indivual 'thing & stuff' from web to Pi.